-Our conflicts of interest policies address business conduct and practices that may give rise to actual or potential conflicts of interest.
-Our Global Conflicts of Interest Policy describes the framework by which Morgan Stanley identifies and addresses conflicts and the types of conflicts to which you should be alert.
+Our Global Conflicts of Interest Policy addresses business conduct and practices that may give rise to actual or potential conflicts of interest.
+The Policy describes the framework by which Morgan Stanley identifies and addresses potential conflicts of interest and the types of conflicts to which you should be alert.